Romania Film Tax Incentives: A Producer's Guide to the OFIC 30% Cash Rebate

 Understanding Romania's Cash Rebate Mechanics

-Cash Rebates, Tax Credits and What the CNC Actually Pays
+Cash Rebates, Tax Credits and What OFIC Actually Pays

 The Romanian scheme is a true cash rebates, not a tax credit — and that distinction matters because it sets when money actually reaches your production account and how predictable the cashflow plan is.

-• Disbursement is made by the Ministry of Finance after CNC certification of the audited cost report
+- Disbursement is made by OFIC after certification of the audited cost report

 Why the Cash Rebate Format Matters

-Here is how the work shapes up.
 Several other CEE incentives — including Hungary's 30% scheme — are structured as tax rebates that need to clear a registered local production firm's tax position before they pay out in cash.
-Romania's 35% sits closer to a pure cash mechanism: the qualifying spend is audited by a signed off Romanian accountant, the file goes to the CNC for compliance certification, and the Ministry of Finance issues the cash payment from a dedicated state budget line.
+Romania's 30% sits closer to a pure cash mechanism: the qualifying spend is audited by a signed off Romanian accountant, the file goes to OFIC for compliance certification, and OFIC issues the cash reimbursement from a dedicated state budget line.
 For independent producers without an existing Romanian tax footprint, this removes one of the more friction-heavy steps that other EU schemes carry.

 Why the Distinction Drives Romanian Production Financing

-Here is how it adds up.
 Most equity and gap financiers will discount your Romanian rebates certificate to give cashflow during the shoot.
-The discount rate they apply depends on the predictability of CNC certification, the audit quality of the Romanian production services partner and the area's payment track record.
-Since the 2018 launch the Romanian Ministry of Finance has settled certified rebates without major delays, which has made the certificate increasingly bankable as collateral for cashflow loans alongside pre-sales and equity.
+The discount rate they apply depends on the predictability of OFIC certification, the audit quality of the Romanian production services partner and the area's payment track record.
+OFIC's fully digital platform, introduced with the 2025 relaunch, is designed to settle certified rebates promptly, which makes the certificate increasingly bankable as collateral for cashflow loans alongside pre-sales and equity.
 Disciplined production budget work upstream — see our guide at /services/pre-production/production-budget work/ — is what makes that funding structure work.

 ACT 02

-Headline Rate, Eligible Productions and the CNC Framework
+Headline Rate, Eligible Productions and the OFIC Framework

-Here is the short of it.
-Romania's headline film incentive program is the cash rebates scheme administered by the Centrul Național al Cinematografiei, with secretariat support inside the Ministry of Culture.
+Romania's headline film incentive program is the cash rebates scheme relaunched in 2025 and administered by the Office for Film and Cultural Investments (OFIC) under the Ministry of Culture.
 It is the program most global features, scripted series and high-end VFX projects use when shooting in Romania.

 Who Can Apply for the Romanian Rebate

-Here is the run-down.
 The rebates is claimed by a Romanian production services firm on behalf of the global producer — you do not apply directly.
 Eligible projects must pass the Romanian cultural eligibility test.
-This scores the script, the production team and the location elements against criteria set by the CNC.
+This scores the script, the production team and the location elements against criteria set by OFIC.
 Live-action features, scripted television, animation and post-prod-only mandates all qualify.
 The production must commit to the RON 1M minimum threshold and meet the published eligibility windows.
 Country-specific pre-production needs live on /filming-in-romania/.

 Romanian Application Timeline

-You file the application with the CNC before the start of qualifying Romanian spend — broadly, before pre-production cash starts moving on the ground in Romania.
+You file the application with OFIC before the start of qualifying Romanian spend — broadly, before pre-production cash starts moving on the ground in Romania.
 Provisional acceptance into the scheme mostly takes four to eight weeks once the dossier is complete, so most shoots submit two to four months ahead of the shoot.
-After wrap, the Romanian production services firm files the audited cost report, the CNC reviews it for compliance, and the Ministry of Finance issues the cash rebates.
+After wrap, the Romanian production services firm files the audited cost report, OFIC reviews it for compliance, and OFIC issues the cash rebates.
 Full disbursement mostly completes within six to twelve months of submission based on audit complexity and the state budget cycle.

 ACT 03